 - Skilled nursing care in the hospital setting, not a nursing home

-What is the physician and/or advance practice provider role in the program?
+What is the physician and/or advanced practice provider role in the program?

-The physician and/or advance practice provider will do an initial visit to evaluate your condition and initiate a plan of care.
-The provider will set their own schedule of visiting the patient; it may not be everyday.
-However, any time the nursing staff feel that patient needs to be seen they will contact the provider and ask them to do so.
+The physician and/or advanced practice provider will do an initial visit to evaluate your condition and initiate a plan of care.
+The provider will set their own schedule of visiting the patient; it may not be every day.
+However, any time the nursing staff feels that the patient needs to be seen they will contact the provider and ask them to do so.